rlemaigre/vue3-promise-dialog/README.md

 * It is verbose.
 * A dialog can only be opened from a parent Vue component, not from a JS/TS file.
-* There is no symmetry between requesting data from the user and from the server.
+* There is no symmetry between requesting data from the user and from the server, yet it is the same kind of asynchronous process that yields a value.
 * Everywhere you need to use the dialog, you need to set up some logic in the parent component :
     * The dialog tag in the template
     * A ref that controls the dialog visibility
     * Callbacks that handle clicks on dialog buttons
-    * ...things get nasty when a parent component needs to use several dialogs.
+* Things get nasty when a parent component needs to use several dialogs.

 ### Dialogs using promises